nipraxis/first-validation/README.md

 Notice the output.
 Notice too that you get an `AssertionError`.
 This is the error you are aiming to fix.

 Open the script in a text editor.
 At a pinch you can open in Textedit (Mac) or Wordpad (Windows).
-On Unix you can use the Nano editor.
+On Unix you can use the Nano editor (use `nano` at the command line).
 At a pinch you can even use the Jupyter Notebook itself, opening the `first_validation.py` file from the notebook interface.

 Look at the script.
 Edit the script to fix the assertion error.
 Run `python first_validation.py` again.
 You should see another, new `AssertionError`.
 If you have time, try fixing that error.